-Carolyn Jones, Director
+Carolyn Jones, Director and Executive Producer

 Carolyn Jones is an award-winning photographer and filmmaker who specializes in telling stories that shed light on issues of global concern.
 From people “living positively” with AIDS to women artisans supporting entire communities and nurses on the front lines of our healthcare system, Carolyn has devoted her career to celebrating invisible populations and breaking down barriers.
 She founded the non-profit 100 People Foundation which creates educational films and curricula and has students participating in thousands of schools in over 90 countries worldwide.
 Her most widely acclaimed book publications include Living Proof: Courage in the Face of AIDS and The American Nurse, which led to a feature documentary included in the U.S. State Department’s American Film Showcase.
 Jones’ career was punctuated by two brushes with death: first, running out of gas in the Sahara as a race car driver, and second, a breast cancer diagnosis.
 Defining Hope, is the culmination of a journey investigating how we can make better end-of-life choices.

 Lisa C. Frank, Producer